"Choppy Japanese": dramatic journalistic prose

 The follow-on sentence, a brief one, suggests a motive for his collection of secret information, one of preparing for a time when he would need it. のだ noda is a sentence-ending form indicating that this is an explanation for what happened in the preceding sentence.

-While the narrative style is choppy, Nakazawa is leading us back to the point of the article: information is a weapon in the wars among the leadership.
+While the narration of events is somewhat disjointed, Nakazawa is leading us back to the point of the article: information as a weapon in the wars among the leadership.

 The next two sentences present an analysis of Zhou Yongkang's intentions:

 'As successor to himself after retiring, he was to insert Bo Xilai, who was his ally, into the top leadership and prepare a regency with this area as its axis.
 And it is said that he also had the aim of raising the ambitious Bo Xilai and causing him to oppose Xi'

 The two sentences explain the steps of Zhou's plan and are semantically closely interrelated, but they are grammatically curious.

 The first sentence uses the present tense.
 This does not indicate an action in the present.
 It is an exposition of Zhou's intentions, but a curiously disembodied one.
 It is the kind of present tense used in instructions or recipes, explaining what should be done in discrete steps.
 The effect is a blunt and dramatic presentation of Zhou's intentions.